 Twenty-five scholarships totaling $41,500 are available in 2019.
 Please read all information and instructions carefully before beginning your application.

 The Woodrow Wilson High School Community Foundation is an IRC Section 501(c)(3) Texas nonprofit corporation founded to support and benefit Woodrow and the public schools in its feeder pattern.

 One of WWHSCF’s responsibilities is to solicit, manage, grow, and serve as a clearinghouse for scholarships given to selected graduating Woodrow seniors each year.
 The specific amounts and requirements for these scholarship awards vary based on criteria specified by the scholarship donors (see the details in the Scholarship List).
 These scholarship awards are paid directly to the recipient’s college or university following verification of enrollment as a full-time student at an accredited college or university.

 For 2019 Scholarships

 All application forms and supporting materials must be submitted by March 22, 2019.
-Twenty-four scholarships are available in 2019 totaling $41,500.
+Twenty-five scholarships are available in 2019 totaling $41,500.
 More than one award can be given to an individual applicant.

 There are two ways to apply.
 (1) To apply online click on “Begin Scholarship Application” below.
 (2) To use a paper form instead, download and complete THIS FORM by hand.
 Scan and email the scholarship application document and supporting materials to: email@example.com.
 Only electronic submissions will be accepted.